mikaelhg/ksoup/README.md

 The objective is to improve the long-term maintainability of JSoup content extraction units.

+Current status on 2017-07-21: totally useable for simple extractions, but multi-page extractions and "next page" iteration aren't implemented yet.

 ```kotlin
 data class GitHubPage(var username: String = "", var fullName: String = "")